codename0og/codename-rvc-fork-3/README.md

 ㅤ
 <br/>
 **Features that are, at the time of writing, already added in:**
-- Configurable learning-rate warmup <br/> ( Provides an ability to give your training a lil warmup, potentially yielding better results. )
+- Configurable learning-rate warmup. <br/> ( Provides an ability to give your training a lil warmup, potentially yielding better results. )

-- Configurable moving average loss for Generator and Discriminator <br/> ( Helps with better judgement on which epoch to choose. )
+- Configurable moving average loss for Generator ( incl. it's metrics ) and Discriminator. <br/> ( Helps with better judgement on which epoch to choose. )

 - Features a different optimizer: Ranger2020 <br/> ( More advanced than stock AdamW. )

 - Support for following vocoders: HiFi-gan, MRF-HiFi-gan, Refine-GAN

+- Mel spectrogram % similarity metric.

+- SoX resampler in place of librosa's default resampling algo.
 <br/>``⚠️ 1: HiFi-gan is the stock rvc/applio vocoder, hence it's what you use for og pretrains and customs ( for now ). ``
 <br/>``⚠️ 2: Both MRF-HiFi-GAN and Refine-Gan are experimental and shouldn't be used just yet. ``
 <br/>``⚠️ 3: MRF-HiFi-GAN and Refine-GAN require new pretrained models.
 They can't be used with original rvc's G/D pretrains. ``